|Values are valid only on day of printing.|

 Not all drugs can be quantitatively extracted from the specimen, so accurate quantification may not be possible, and many do not have reference ranges.

-For situations where chain of custody is required, a Chain-of-Custody Kit (Supply T282) is available.
+For situations where chain of custody is required, a Chain-of-Custody Kit (T282) is available.
 See COCH / Chain-of-Custody-Processing.

 Porter WH: Clinical toxicology.
 In Tietz Textbook of Clinical Chemistry and Molecular Diagnostics.
 Fourth edition.
 Edited by CA Burtis, ER Ashwood.
 DE Bruns St. Louis, MO, Elsevier Saunders, 2006, pp 1287-1369